fullstack-devops/awesome-ci/docs/index.md

 ### Notice:

 Every command that you can use is in the sidebar at cli.
-All options are listed there.
+All options are listed there or use the `awesome-ci help` command.

 If you need an example for your pipeline you can find it in the sidebar under the tab examples.